ASP.NET Web Deployment using Visual Studio: Deploying to Test

 Seed method.
 (It didn't do that when you were on the home page because the application didn't try to access the database yet.)

-Select Add Students from the Students menu, add a student, and then view the new student in the Students page to verify that you can successfully write to the database.
+Select Add Students from the Students menu.
+Add a student, and then view the new student in the Students page.
+This verifies that you can successfully write to the database.

 From the Courses menu, select Update Credits.
 The Update Credits page requires administrator permissions, so the Log In page is displayed.
 Enter the administrator account credentials that you created earlier ("admin" and "devpwd").
-The Update Credits page is displayed, which verifies that the administrator account that you created in the previous tutorial was correctly deployed to the test environment.
+The Update Credits page is displayed.
+This verifies that the administrator account that you created in the previous tutorial was correctly deployed to the test environment.

 Review the automatic Web.config changes for Code First Migrations